 A “smart tool” like Bit.ai streamlines this whole writing process significantly and will help you make a mark in the research field with a well-crafted research proposal!

-- Study Guide: What is it & How to Create an Amazing One?
+- Proposal Letter: What is it & How to Write it?

 - Consulting Proposal: What is it & How to Create it?
 (Steps Included)